Canggu is one of Bali’s most talked about (and Instagrammed) destinations. Here’s my step-by-step guide to making the most of your time in Canggu.

 Oh and diarrhoea tablets.
 They don’t call it Bali belly for nothing.
 Lots of people swear by activated charcoal.
 I went for something much more dramatic sounding called ENTRO STOP (their capitals, not mine).
 It most certainly did stop things in their tracks.

-At A Glance: 1 Day, 3 Day and 1 Week Itineraries for Canggu
+Things to do in Canggu At A Glance: 1 Day, 3 Day and 1 Week Canggu Itineraries

 If you only have one day in Canggu then you have two options.

 Number one is say screw it, head to Finn’s Beach Club or The Lawn (both are pretty dapper beach spots) wielding a card and wearing a bikini to settle in for some chill time, punctuated by frequent cocktail breaks and beach dips.

 Option two has you put your helmet on, hop on a scooter and head to Tanah Lot early in the morning.
 Back in Canggu, test your skills with a surf or yoga lesson before reviving yourself with brunch at Milk & Madu.

 Spend some time hanging on the beach or at Finn’s Beach Club, go for dinner at Warung Dandelion and follow it up with drinks at Old Man’s and/ or Pretty Poison.

 Three Days in Canggu Itinerary

 With three days, you can take a much more relaxed attitude towards things.